nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/best-practices/continuous-integration.md

 Setting up continuous integration on your project is a good practice to prevent regressions and potential bugs.
 The earlier you detect a problem, the easier it is to fix it.

 {{#> callout type='info'}}
-This page intends to give guidelines on CI chain setup for your project.
+This page intends to give guidelines on bootstrapping CI chain for your project.
 It won't explain how to do it step by step: too many factors may vary to explain this in a generic way.
 {{/callout}}

 # Define Expectations
-Setting up a CI boils down to defining what you want to test: depending on the scope, frequency, project size and other factors the setup might vary into whole different levels.
-Here are a few options on what you could cover and tools that match the job.
+The architecture to set up depends on:
+- what you want to automate (build, test, verify)
+- when (on commit, by night, on demand, on release)
+- how

+Matters the size of the code base, the number of developers, the build frequency, the development flow etc.

 # Recommended Tools
+Once you know your expectations, you can get a better idea of the tooling it will require.

+Doing CI consists of automating manual tasks, and implicitly involves leveraging the ability add more and more automated tasks such as
+- Quality Assurance tooling
+- Continuous Delivery (e.g. deploying artifacts to a Nexus / artifactory)

+Base setup is an environment satisfying the "what you want to automate" requirement, ie "build" or "test" requirements.
+Nowadays such an environment will likely be provided to the CI system as a Docker image (or composition), and leveraged using a Jenkins like automation tool.

 Below are some of the tools Nuxeo usually uses and is familiar with.

-## Base (required)
+## Unit Tests
-These tools are required for your CI chain to work, and will also be used to run your unit tests.

 - JDK 8: run-time container
-- Jenkins: or a similar automation server software
 - Maven 3: Jenkins slave that runs the build

 ## Functional Testing